Benjamin Alarie

 Benjamin Alarie (born 1977) is a Canadian jurist, law professor, and entrepreneur.
 He serves as Professor at the University of Toronto Faculty of Law, where he also holds the Osler Chair in Business Law.
 He is an author of many publications in the domain of taxation and constitutional law with respect to issues of taxation and fiscal federalism.
-Alarie is co-founder and CEO of Blue J Legal, a legal software company based in Toronto, Canada.
+Alarie is co-founder and CEO of Blue J, a legal software company based in Toronto, Canada.

 Education

 Benjamin Alarie attended Wilfrid Laurier University, a public university in Waterloo, where he received his B.A. in 1999.
 In 1999, Alarie entered the University of Toronto, where he was a junior fellow at Massey College.
 In 2002, he graduated from the University of Toronto with an M.A in economics and a J.D. with honours.
 Continuing his graduate studies at Yale Law School, he received his Master of Laws (LL.M.) in 2003.